-The water reserve stands at approximately \$4.7 million with typical annual allocations of \$400,000-\$500,000.
+The water reserve stands at approximately \$5.3 million with typical annual allocations of \$500,000 - \$700,000.

-The sewer reserve stands at \$925,000 with typical annual allocations of \$350,000-\$400,000.
+The sewer reserve stands at \$2.6 million with typical annual allocations of \$450,000-\$600,000.
 The sewer reserve is currently depleted following the recent expenditures on the George Street pumping station and LSDA sewer main connection.
 Lakefield South Development Charges will be repaying a portion of these expenditures and typical annual reserve allocations will also help to replenish the sewer reserve.
 Likewise in the Woodland Acres Water & Sewer Service Area, a good annual reserve contribution has been established for both water and sewer.
-The reserve balances for water & sewer are \$850,000 and \$710,000 respectively with annual allocations of \$80,000 and \$70,000 respectively.
+The reserve balances for water & sewer are \$1.2 million and \$1.0 million respectively with annual allocations of \$150,000 and \$100,000 respectively.

-The Selwyn Roads Construction capital reserve has been established and the current reserve balance is \$740,000.
+The Selwyn Roads Construction capital reserve has been established, however the current reserve balance has decreased to \$257,000.
 Annual contributions are not fully planned over the long term and tend to be increased through projects that did not get completed.
 More strategy work needs to be completed in this area and the AMP will be a key document in setting a reserve level goal and an acceptable annual reserve contribution.

-A Stormwater reserve has been established, but to date any allocation has been utilized in the following year.
+A Stormwater reserve has been established and sits at \$118,000, but to date any allocation has been utilized in the following year.
 Given the significant network of storm water collection systems, this core infrastructure should receive attention as to increasing annual allocations.
 As a positive, the recent system condition ratings seem to show that for the most part the system is in good shape.